 This Certificate is issued by the County of Cook through its Cook County Health and Hospitals System sponsor of the CountyCare Health Plan, operating as a County Managed Care Community Network (MCCN).
-In consideration of Member's enrollment, CountyCare Health Plan shall provide and/or arrange for covered health services to Member in accordance with the provisions of this Certificate.
+In consideration of the Member's enrollment, CountyCare Health Plan shall provide and/or arrange for covered health services to the Member in accordance with the provisions of this Certificate.

-IN WITNESS WHEREOF, Health Plan has caused this Certificate to be executed by its duly authorized officer on the date indicated below, under which Certificate coverage will commence on the effective date indicated below.
+IN WITNESS WHEREOF, the Health Plan has caused this Certificate to be executed by its duly authorized officer on the date indicated below, under which this Certificate of coverage will commence on the effective date indicated below.